sohailc/pysweep2.0/README.md

 ### The motivation for using namespaces

-One might wonder why we are using namespaces for communication between functions.
-Why not make these function class methods, as the pythonic namespace available will be "self"?
+One might wonder why these function class methods, as then the pythonic namespace "self" will be available.
 However, if the setup, cleanup and measurement functions would be class methods of a single instance then these methods will be coupled to each other.
 Let us suppose that we have two measurements, each with its own setup, measure and cleanup function:

 ```
 Measurement 1 = setup1, measure1, cleanup1